-- At the TracPhone V7-HTS web interface, click the Settings tab.
-Then click Tracking Avoidance Zones. - d.
-Click Edit. - e.
-Enter the azimuth and elevation ranges for Zone 1.
-Then select the Enabled check box (see Figure 55). - f.
+- f.
 Set up any additional zones by selecting a zone number from the drop-down menu and repeating step e for the selected zone. - g.
 In the Time in Zone box, enter the maximum number of minutes (between 1 and 60) during which the antenna will be allowed to track within a tracking avoidance zone.
 This precludes switching satellites in cases when the antenna is simply passing through a zone while the vessel is turning. - h.
 Click Save Settings. - i.
 At the confirmation message, click Save.

-Figure 55: Tracking Avoidance Zones Page of Web Interface
+Figure 43: Tracking Avoidance Zones Page of Web Interface